wermos/blog/_posts/2023-09-11-gsoc-2-the-final-status-report.md

 The way to handle this is well-known within the parsing community, but when my mentor first demonstrated the idea, it blew my mind.
 The solution is so simple, and yet so profound: Use a hierarchy of expressions.

 In essence, you first choose whether you want the expression to be left- or right-associative.
-Once you have made your choice, you make the other side of the expression somethign of higher priority.
+Once you have made your choice, you make the other side of the expression something of higher priority.

 For example, I wanted addition to be left-associative in the $\mathrm{\LaTeX}$ parser, which is a reasonable choice.
 After that, You make the right side of the `add` rule to have something like `expression_mul`, where `expression_mul` can only bind to things with a priority equal to or greater than that of multiplication.